Victor Wembanyama: Nanterre 92 (2019–2021)

 In the 2019–20 season, Wembanyama gained his first professional experience with the Nanterre 92 senior team under head coach Pascal Donnadieu, receiving limited playing time in two games.
 He primarily competed in LNB Espoirs, the French under-21 league, and also played for the under-18 team.
 Wembanyama made his professional debut on 29 October 2019, playing 31 seconds against Brescia in the EuroCup.
 At 15 years, nine months and 25 days old, he was the second-youngest player after Stefan Petković to play in the EuroCup.
 In February 2020, Wembanyama played for Nanterre's under-18 team at the Kaunas qualifying tournament for the Adidas Next Generation Tournament (ANGT).
 On 8 February, he posted 22 points, 15 rebounds and an ANGT-record nine blocks in a win over the under-18 team of Zaragoza.
-Wembanyama averaged 15.8 points, 12 rebounds, 2.8 steals, and six blocks per game in Kaunas, leading the tournament in blocks and earning all-tournament team honors.
+Wembanyama averaged 15.8 points, 12 rebounds, 2.8 steals, and six blocks per game in Kaunas, leading the tournament in blocks and earning all-tournament team honours.
 He finished the Espoirs season averaging 10.2 points, 4.9 rebounds and 3.3 blocks per game, mostly coming off the bench.

 In the 2020–21 season, Wembanyama split time between Nanterre's senior and under-21 teams and signed an agreement to also play for Centre Fédéral in the Nationale Masculine 1 (NM1).
 On 23 September 2020, he made his LNB Pro A debut, grabbing one rebound in four minutes against JL Bourg.
-In October, Wembanyama featured in a viral video, where at age 16, he showcased his skills in a two-on-two pick-up game against Rudy Gobert, one of the top defensive players in the world, and Vincent Poirier.
+In October, Wembanyama featured in a viral video where he showcased his skills in a two-on-two pick-up game against Rudy Gobert and Vincent Poirier.
 On 12 December, he suffered a stress fracture in his fibula during an Espoirs game against BCM Gravelines-Dunkerque, with an estimated recovery time of eight weeks.
 Wembanyama was sidelined from the Valencia qualifying tournament for the ANGT.
 After missing two and a half months with injury, he began receiving more playing time with the senior team.
 On 25 May 2021, Wembanyama recorded season-highs of 14 points and 10 rebounds in a 99–87 win over Orléans Loiret.
 He started in 10 of 18 Pro A appearances, averaging 6.8 points and 4.7 rebounds per game, and was named Pro A Best Young Player.
 In Espoirs, Wembanyama averaged 13.4 points, 8.6 rebounds and 3.2 blocks, starting in all five of his games.
 He played four games for Centre Fédéral, averaging 11.8 points, 6.8 rebounds and three blocks per game.
 Following the season, he opted to leave Nanterre.